NotAGnelf/pps-gen-gpio/README.md

 In kernel 5.10.162 there is no support for using a GPIO pin as a PPS generator, only a GPIO PPS client is available.
 This driver is derived from the current parallel port PPS generator and provides a PPS signal through a GPIO pin specified in the device tree.
 The PPS signal is synchronized to the tv_sec increment of the wall clock.

 I have tested the driver with kernel 5.10.162 on a Beaglebone Black (P9.16) and Beaglebone AI64 (P9.16) where the specified pin is used as PPS output.
 On the Beaglebone Black I have encounters some errors when the pss-gen-gpio module was loaded.
 For example whole system halted, when I restarted a systemd service (chrony.service).
+Whenever I encountered this problems removing the module (rmmod), executing the desired command and then reinstering the module (insmod) worked for me.
 Additionally the pps-gen-gpio driver seems to not always create a pps signal.
 The behavior is better on the BeagleBone AI64.
 But some PPS-Signals are lost here aswell.

 Usage
 -----